A Blog by Cloudhouse CTO, Nick Coleman

 Digital transformation is a major area of focus for almost every enterprise.
-But how can it be fully achieved when critical applications are seemingly ‘stuck’ on legacy platforms unsupported by cloud vendors?
+But how can it be fully achieved when critical applications are ‘stuck’ on legacy platforms unsupported by cloud vendors?

 Ongoing support for the platforms that many applications run on is coming to an end.
 Enterprises relying on those applications could face disruption to budgets, business continuity, security and customer satisfaction rates.

 It is predicted that 80% of enterprises will close their traditional data centres by 2025, but in reality the number could be far lower.
-This is because many organisatons are solely concentrating on migrating front-office applications to the cloud.
+This is because many organisations are solely concentrating on migrating front-office applications to the cloud.
 The back-office applications on which the whole business depends must also be carefully considered.

 An evergreen solution

-Encapsulation is a viable alternative to virtualisation which is often pushed as a possible solution.
+Application compatibility packaging is a viable alternative to virtualisation which is often pushed as a possible solution.
 Yet the reality is that while virtualisation can solve some conflicts between applications and make deployment more straightforward, it cannot solve all of the compatibility issues between applications and cloud-providers’ systems.

-Advanced application encapsulation technology avoids the need for complex, time-consuming and costly recoding or refactoring.
+Advanced application compatibility packaging technology avoids the need for complex, time-consuming and costly recoding or refactoring.
 It can take as little as four weeks, meaning applications can be migrated to cloud well ahead of end-of-life deadlines.
 A further advantage over virtualisation is complete control over packaging while enabling the redirection, isolation and compatibility required to successfully migrate incompatible applications into any cloud system.

 Enterprises benefit from peace of mind gained by knowing critical apps will continue to function fully in the cloud, safe from end-of-life risks and limitations.
 The process futureproofs critical applications, giving them a new lease of life as a cloud-compliant application, manageable with any of the standard third-party tools.